sys-bio/SimpleSEDML/README.md

 [![Build](https://github.com/sys-bio/SimpleSEDML/actions/workflows/github-actions.yml/badge.svg)](https://github.com/sys-bio/SimpleSBML/actions/workflows/github-actions.yml)

 # SimpleSEDML
-A simple API for creating directives in the [Simulation Experiment Description Markup Language (SED-ML)](https://sed-ml.org/) community standard for describing simulation experiments.
+SimpleSEDML is a simple API for creating directives in the [Simulation Experiment Description Markup Language (SED-ML)](https://sed-ml.org/) community standard for describing simulation experiments.

+``SimpleSEDML`` provides task-oriented APIs that greatly simplify the creation of SED-ML, OMEX files, and validating the results.
+Some specifics are:

+* APIs for running time course simulations (for either a single model or multiple model).
+* APIs for doing parameter scans (for either a single model or multiple models).
+* Flexibility for model representation in that a model source can be a file path or URL and may be in the Antimony language as well as SBML.

 The project provides a python interface to generate SED-ML based on the abstractions provided by [phraSED-ML](https://pmc.ncbi.nlm.nih.gov/articles/PMC5313123/pdf/nihms846540.pdf) to describe simulation experiments.
 These absractions are: (a) models (including changes in values of model parameters);
 (b) simulations (including deterministic, stochastic, and steady state);
 (c) tasks (which specify simulations to run on tasks and repetitions for changes in parameter values);
 and (d) output for data reports and plots.

-``SimpleSEDML`` generalizes the capabilities of ``PhraSEDML`` and simplifies its usage by exploiting the Python environment:

-* A model source can be a file path or URL and may be in the Antimony language as well as SBML;
-* Repeated tasks are defined more simply by the use of a ``pandas`` ``DataFrame``.
-* Task oriented convenience methods are provided to simplify the API that provides both plots a data (as a ``pandas`` ``DataFrame``).
-    * Running a time course for a single model file
-    * Running a time course for multiple model files, comparing the results
+# Installation

+    pip install SimpleSEDML

 # Example

 See this [Jupyter notebook](https://github.com/sys-bio/SimpleSEDML/blob/main/examples/usage_examples.ipynb) for a detailed example.
 It is also available as